Correia-jpv/fucking-awesome-angular/README.md

 * [dyte-io/ui-kit](https://github.com/dyte-io/ui-kit) - Dyte's UI library for creating meeting interfaces.
 * [ngx-youtube-player](https://github.com/orizens/ngx-youtube-player) - Angular component based on [YouTube player iframe API](https://developers.google.com/youtube/iframe_api_reference).
 * [ngx-videogular](https://github.com/videogular/ngx-videogular) - An HTML5 video player for Angular 2.0.
 Videogular is a wrapper over the HTML5 video tag, so you can just add whatever you want.
 This provides a very powerful, but simple to use solution, for everybody.
+* [voicecapture-angular](https://github.com/angular-a11y/voicecapture-angular) - The library offers customizable options for handling voice input and transcription, making it a flexible solution for enhancing user interfaces.

 #### Mixed utilities